michaelbrusegard/Informatics-Project-1/workoutplanner/fxui/FXUI.md

 ### MainController

 The MainController class delegates the different pages of the application to the different controllers.
 This acts as a hub for the controllers, where it has a method for which view to show.
-It has a constructor that initialises the remote URL if backend is activated, otherwise it initializes a new `User` object.
+It has a constructor that initializes the remote URL if backend is activated, otherwise it initializes a new `User` object.

 #### MainController-Fields